appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/change-java-version.md

 ## Prerequisites

 There is no mandatory step for using this component.
-However, if you have a step that necessitates changing the Java version (particularly build steps), the **Change Java Version** step should run before that step in [workflow](/workflows).
+However, if you have a step that necessitates changing the Java version (particularly build steps), the **Change Java Version** step should run before that step in the [workflow](/workflows).

 For reference, you can see the workflow sequence in the image below: